Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/ServiceConnectDemo/Readme.md

 ### Public Route Table

-Create a public route table and associate it with both public subnets.
+Create a public route table and associate it with the public subnet.

 Routes: